genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

 sudo freebsd-update -b /vm/h1 -r 11.3-RELEASE upgrade
 ```

-When you have already upgraded the host, run the following commands in a jail.
+When you have already upgraded the host, set UNAME_r to the jail's version.
 ```
-setenv UNAME_r `freebsd-version`
-freebsd-update -r 11.3-RELEASE upgrade /usr/sbin/freebsd-update install
+sudo UNAME_r=11.2-RELEASE-p4 freebsd-update -b /vm/h1 -r 11.3-RELEASE upgrade
+sudo UNAME_r=11.2-RELEASE-p4 freebsd-update -b /vm/h1 install
-(No reboot required for a jail) unsetenv UNAME_r
+# Although the following message is displayed here, reboot is not required for a jail.
-/usr/sbin/freebsd-update install
+#
+#   Kernel updates have been installed.
+Please reboot and run
+#   "/usr/sbin/freebsd-update install" again to finish installing updates.
+#
+# Just run the following command without UNAME_r to update the userland.
+# (UNAME_r is no longer needed because the jail has the same kernel version as the host now)
+sudo freebsd-update -b /vm/h1 install
 ```

 ## VNET Jails